edwardgem/agent-email/README.md

 - Temporary prompt files are written to `outputs/tmp/` (global) or `artifacts/tmp/` (per-instance).
 - meta.json in each instance folder tracks agent state.

+## Environment
+- `AGENT_FOLDER`: Parent directory for all instance folders.
+Required when using `instance_id`.
+ - Note: The server reads environment variables from `.env` in this project root only.
+Do not place `.env` files in the instance folders; per-instance settings belong in each instance's `config.json`.

 ## LLM Configuration
 - Configure LLM via environment only (no config.json keys):
   - `LLM_PROVIDER` (e.g., `ollama` or `openai`)